scala/scala-lang/development/index.md

 between multiple entities (business, nonprofits, individuals) and relies on community contributions as much as the work of its maintainers.

-If you are interested to contribute code, be sure to start by visiting [the GitHub repository of the compiler](https://github.com/scala/scala3) (or the [standard library](https://github.com/scala/scala/tree/2.13.x/src/library)).
+If you are interested in contributing to Scala, be sure to start by visiting [the GitHub repository of the compiler](https://github.com/scala/scala3) (or the [standard library](https://github.com/scala/scala/tree/2.13.x/src/library)).